-• The highest investment return assumption found in the 2020 Public Funds Survey is 8.25 percent.
-Specifically, the Public Funds Survey Summary of Findings for FY 2020 highlights the fact that "Following the sharp decline in global capital markets in 2008-09 and the subsequent decline in interest rates and projected returns on most major asset classes, nearly every plan in the survey has reduced its assumed investment return, some more than once.
-This trend has resulted in a reduction in further decline to the median return assumption to 7.25 percent in FY20."
+• The highest investment return assumption found in the 2021 Public Funds Survey is 8.25 percent.
+Specifically, the Public Funds Survey Summary of Findings for FY 2021 highlights the fact that "Following the sharp decline in global capital markets in 2008-09 and the decline in interest rates and projected returns on most major asset classes that followed the Great Financial Crisis, every plan in the survey reduced its assumed investment return, some more than once.
+This trend resulted in a reduction to the median return assumption to 7.0 percent in FY21."

-- Only 1 plan out of the 219 plans found in the most recent Public Plans Data used an investment return assumption of 8.25 percent or greater (0.5 percent of plans). - Actuarial Standard of Practice No. 27 provides guidance on the selection of economic assumptions for measuring pension obligations and dictates that "the actuary should select reasonable economic assumptions," and should have "no significant bias."
+- Only 1 plan out of the 228 plans found in the most recent Public Plans Data used an investment return assumption of 8.25 percent or greater (0.44 percent of plans). - Actuarial Standard of Practice No. 27 provides guidance on the selection of economic assumptions for measuring pension obligations and dictates that "the actuary should select reasonable economic assumptions," and should have "no significant bias."
 It does recognize that "different actuaries will apply different professional judgment and may choose different reasonable assumptions.
 As a result, a range of reasonable assumptions may develop... across actuarial practice."